FaberSanZ/Xultaik/README.md

 ## Low-level rendering backend

-The rendering backend focuses entirely on DirectX 12 and HLSL, however, the API greatly simplifies the more painful points of writing straight DirectX 12.
-Modern DirectX 12
+The rendering backend focuses entirely on DirectX 12, however, the API greatly simplifies the more painful points of writing straight DirectX 12.

 <br>